For safety reasons we have reluctantly decided to turn off econsults at a weekend.

 Update to the privacy Notice: Our phone system records all calls for training and quality purposes.
 Callers can request call recording is turned off.

-The practice is working with the local federation to deliver the COVID vaccines at centres across Gateshead.
+The practice is working with the local group of practices to deliver the COVID vaccines at centres across the west of Gateshead.

 How to get in Touch with Us